 The first round of public stakeholders workshops was organised in Gospić (Croatia) and Tivat (Montenegro) in May 2014.
+The second round of public stakeholders workshops was organised in Sarajevo (BIH) on 28 August 2014.

-The list of invitees, compiled and verified by the Task Force members, consisted of 150 representative institutions per each participating country.
-In total, 450 institutions from the relevant sectors were invited to the first round of public stakeholders workshops.
-The institutions at the invitation list included the following institutions from the participating countries: national/entity ministerial authorities, local and regional governance authorities, towns, municipalities, chambers of commerce, touristic associations, educational institutions, health and social care institutions, public companies, institutions responsible for environment and nature, institutions responsible for culture, development agencies, business support institutions, CSOs, employers' associations, and the national contact points for relevant macro regional strategies.
+The list of invitees, compiled by the TF members, consisted of 150 representative institutions per each participating country (450 institutions in total).
+The invitation list included the following institutions: national/entity ministerial authorities, local/regional governance authorities, chambers of commerce, touristic associations, educational institutions, health and social care institutions, public companies, institutions responsible for environment and nature, institutions responsible for culture, development agencies, business support institutions, CSOs, employers' associations, and the national contact points for relevant macro regional strategies.

-The documents presented and discussed with the participants of the workshops were SWOT analysis and programme intervention logic (programme strategy) with specific emphasis on the selected thematic priorities and proposed specific objectives and types of actions.
+The documents presented and discussed with the participants were SWOT analysis and programme intervention logic (programme strategy) with specific emphasis on the selected thematic priorities and proposed specific objectives and types of actions.
 Participants helped to better identify specific objectives and types of actions that should be supported within each Priority Axis.
-This was necessary to validate the choice of thematic areas to be dealt within the programme and to agree on the operational and need-based types of actions able to generate concrete and measurable results.